 Days 3 – 5: Ketosis and Newly-Found Energy

-At around 36-48 hours into the diet both of us noticed a clear shift.
+At around 36-48 hours into the diet both of us noticed a change.
 We felt more focused, less hungry, less tired.

 According to our ketone levels we had entered nutritional ketosis.
-All in all it felt much bette than expected and we didn’t really have crazy food cravings.
+All in all it felt much better than expected and we didn’t really have food cravings.

 On day 5 it started to get boring.

 After the diet you are supposed to start easy with broths and simple foods (pasta; potatoes; etc.) to not overload your digestive system.

 Things to keep in mind on refeeding day:

 - Don't consume more than 10g of sugar

 - Avoid meat

 Bottomline: FMD Is Easy Enough for Regular Dieting